zfdang/free-for-macOS/README.md

-# free-for-macOS
+# free for macOS

 A memory usage utility for macOS  (similar with Linux Free Command)

 This utility is designed to act like 'free' on Linux systems.
 It is a tool for displaying memory usage statistics.
 Since the Mach microkernel design is different than Linux, the values reported are not an exact duplicate of what you can get from a Linux system.
 Be sure to read the man page for an explanation of the program output.

 # Installation

 ### HOMEBREW:

-   A Homebrew formula is available at https://github.com/zfdang/homebrew-free-for-macOS To install via Homebrew, run the following:
+   A Homebrew formula is available at https://github.com/zfdang/homebrew-free-for-macOS

+   To install via Homebrew, run the following:

    brew tap zfdang/free-for-macOS